StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/_index.md

 {{% video-only-note %}}

-##### The relationship between future prophecy and the time continuum {#god-s-infinite-nature-the-relationship-between-future-prophecy-and-the-time-continuum}
+##### The relationship between future prophecy and the time continuum {#gods-infinite-nature-the-relationship-between-future-prophecy-and-the-time-continuum}

 {{< properties
 stags="Prophecy > mechanics of"